Ron Arnst

 Paul Edmonds

-Paul Edmonds was the voice of the Winnipeg Goldeyes for 19 years.
-He also spent one season in Alberta and during his 20 year career as a broadcaster he worked over 2000 games.
-He missed only one game for the birth of his son.
+Paul Edmonds was born in Winnipeg, Manitoba on September 26, 1966.
+Edmonds was the voice of the Winnipeg Goldeyes for 19 years.
+He also spent one season in Alberta.
+During his 20 year career as a broadcaster, he worked over 2000 games.
+He missed only one game in his career, and it was for the birth of his son.
 During his broadcasts, Edmonds consistently promoted amateur baseball in Manitoba.
-He encouraged Baseball Manitoba to provide information he could share with his listeners.
-Edmonds also donated his time and talents to MC baseball events, such as, banquets and press conferences.
-His dedication and energy were hugely beneficial to baseball in our province.
-Baseball’s loss has been hockey’s gain as Edmonds is currently the radio voice for the Winnipeg Jets.
+He also donated his time and talents to be Master of Ceremonies at baseball events, such as banquets and press conferences.
+His dedication and energy were massively beneficial to baseball in Manitoba.
+Later in his career, Edmonds became the voice of the Winnipeg Jets on the radio.

 Bob Picken

-Bob was a catcher with Elmwood Giants for 10 years, and won the Manitoba Juvenile crown in 1951.
-Bob umpired in Winnipeg midget, juvenile, and junior leagues.
-President of Manitoba Junior Baseball League, 1962-65.
-Picken acted as the Chairman of national junior tournament in Winnipeg in 1965, was a member of the 1967 Pan Am Games Baseball Committee and broadcasted the Pan Am medal games over Metropolitan Radio Network.
-Bob also Broadcast the Winnipeg Whips games in the International League in 1969 for CJOB.
-Bob was Manager of the 1999 Pan Am Games baseball committee, and media section.
+Bob Picken was born in Winnipeg, Manitoba on September 24, 1932.
+Picken was a catcher with the Elmwood Giants for ten years, and won the Manitoba Juvenile Crown in 1951.
+He went on to become an umpire in Winnipeg at multiple levels, and he was the president of the Manitoba Junior Baseball League from 1962-65.
+Picken was chairman of the National Junior Tournament in Winnipeg in 1965, was a member of the 1967 Pan-Am Games Baseball Committee, and he broadcasted the Pan-Am Games over the Metropolitan Radio Network.
+In 1969, Picken also broadcasted the Winnipeg Whips games in the International League for the radio station CJOB.
+He went on to become the manager for the 1999 Pan-Am Games Baseball Committee and media section.